Market Analysts see JD.com Inc. [JD] gaining to $62. Time to buy?

-JD.com Inc. [NASDAQ: JD] stock went on a downward path that fall over -1.07% on Friday, amounting to a one-week price increase of more than 2.03%.
-The company report on September 6, 2021 that JD.com Announces New Appointments for JD.com and JD Retail.
+JD.com Inc. [NASDAQ: JD] stock went on a downward path that fall over -3.26% on Friday, amounting to a one-week price decrease of less than -5.77%.
+The company report on September 5, 2021 that JD.com Announces New Appointments for JD.com and JD Retail.

 JD.com, Inc. (NASDAQ: JD and HKEX: 9618), a leading supply chain-based technology and service provider, is pleased to announce the appointment of Mr. Lei Xu as President of JD.com, Mr. Lijun Xin as CEO of JD Retail and Mr. Enlin Jin as CEO of JD Health International Inc. (“JD Health”), effective immediately.
 Mr. Richard Qiangdong Liu, Chairman and CEO of JD.com, will devote more time to formulating the Company’s long-term strategies, mentoring younger management, and contributing to the revitalization of rural areas.